Library Research and Information Retrieval Strategies

 Satisfies General Education requirement: No

 Grading options: A-F (default), P-NP, audit

-Introduces the research process and essential research skills to find, select and cite the best information.
+Introduces the research process and essential research skills.
+Develops critical thinking strategies.
 Teaches identification of research topics, planning and carrying out the research process, and to identify and cite preferred sources of credible information.
 Audit available.